Wachovia Historical Society Mission

 Latest WHS News:

-Estimated time: two hours
+Estimated time: 2 hours

 Reaching from the town of Bethania through Winston-Salem, N.C., Wachovia is a tract of land settled by Moravians in the mid 18th Century.